ChRotsides/BinanceTradingBot/README.md

 # BinanceTradingBot
-This a bot that can trade on binance using their API
+This a bot that can trade on Binance using their API Make by running ``` g++ -g main.cpp ./binanceApi/BAPI.cpp -o main.out -lcrypto -lcurl -lssl -ljsoncpp -lpthread ```